Sitefinity/Sitefinity-CLI/README.md

 * If there are parent page templates automatically migrated, they will be automatically published.

 **NOTE** When migrating pages, the tool will not migrate the parent page templates.
 All dependent page templates must be migrated prior to migrating pages.

+**NOTE** Migration of forms is automatic of there is a form widget on the page.

 ### Safe box & Testing
 All pages and page templates are duplicated by default with a suffix in the Title(migrated to Decoupled).
 This provides a level of isolation for existing pages/page templates, so that the migration can happen seamlessly and without downtime.
 This is a great way to test the changes before they go live.